roseengineering/circuitpython-empyrean-board/README.md

 make BOARD=empyrean-alpha
 ```

-To test the board, copy over blink.py as main.py into Empyrean's CIRCUITPY
+To test the board, copy over blink.py as main.py into Empyrean's new CIRCUITPY
 drive.